vk4tmz/ka9q-radio-misc/README.md

 sudo python setup.py install
 ```

-* Modify and add your callsign, locator and antenna to the ft*-pskreporter.conf files
+* Modify and add your callsign, locator and antenna details to the *-pskreporter.conf files

-* Copy Config and Service files to system location
+* Copy the config and service template files to system location

 ```
 sudo cp ft*conf /etc/radio